reachnaveen/Secure_App_step_by_step/README.md

 ./mvnw test
 ```

 This will verify that the backend API adheres to the contracts defined in the Pact files located in `backend/src/test/resources/pacts`.
+This includes contracts for Product, Order, and OrderItem APIs.

 ## CI/CD Pipeline